 Changes made at the State to Medicaid transportation programs are expected to impact GoWake Access before they impact Johnston County.
-North Carolina has committed to continuing offering transportation as a benefit.
-Managed care models, however, limit allocate funding for transportation by allocating funds based on a capitated benefit rather than actual need (like a fee for service model).
+North Carolina has committed to supporting transportation, however managed care models limit allocate funding for transportation by allocating funds based on a capitated benefit rather than actual need (like a fee for service model).
 In practice, national experience suggests that managed care NEMT programs have potential to reduce access to the NEMT benefit.
-Accordingly, the MCC should monitor national experience and develop plans to prepare the Wake County for eventual changes in NEMT.
+Accordingly, the MCC should continue to monitor national experience and develop plans to prepare the Wake County for changes in NEMT should managed care eventually be adopted statewide.
 The MCC should work with partner agencies and associations, including NCDOT and the North Carolina Public Transportation Association (NCPTA) by participating in established working group that monitors Medicaid transportation.